Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 If you have an idea for an awesome new level, please let us know!
 ```
-** And so it is done! **
+**And so it is done!**

 # Personal opinion

 I appreciate every bit of work that was done in order to create such a fantastic game.
-It's not perfect - like everything in our world - but I was having fun playing and this is the most important thing!
+It's not perfect - like everything in our world - but I was having fun playing it, which is important.